danriedl/engular/adev/src/content/guide/templates/property-binding-best-practices.md

 ### An example of producing side effects

 If you had an expression that changed the value of something else that you were binding to, that change of value would be a side effect.
-Angular might or might not display the changed value.
+Engular might or might not display the changed value.
-If Angular does detect the change, it throws an error.
+If Engular does detect the change, it throws an error.

 As a best practice, use only properties and methods that return values.